Textiles, Apparel, Footwear and Travel Goods

 The Public Works and Government Services Canada - PWGSC is the Government's principal purchasing arm.
 Departments and agencies must use PWGSC for procurement of goods, although authority to acquire low-dollar-value items, of up to Can$5,000 (Can$25,000 in some cases) has been delegated to departments.
 The Canadian government’s official Internet-based electronic tendering service MERX gives subscribers access to open tenders from the federal government, provincial governments, and many municipalities, school boards, universities, and hospitals that are subject to Canada’s trade agreements.
 Also see buyandsell.gc.ca.

 U.S. organizations account for the largest share of military contract awards by the Government of Canada.
-See the Canadian National Defense and the Canadian Forces website for procurement projects as follows:
+See the Department of National Defence and the Canadian Armed Forces website.

 Chapter Ten of the North American Free Trade Agreement (NAFTA) provides national treatment in Canada for U.S. companies on Canadian federal government procurement contracts.
 Provincial and local procurements generally do not offer national treatment opportunities to U.S. companies as they are excluded from Chapter Ten of NAFTA.